Sparksbox

 If a cannabis retailer verifies a customer's age using a deepfake video, gets defrauded, and then sells to that deepfaked identity which turns out to be a minor, what happens?

-The retailer followed the law.
+The retailer followed its process.
 They used a liveness detection tool.
 They documented the verification.
 The technology passed.
-But a child got access to a controlled substance.
+But the outcome still creates a regulatory problem.

 The regulator could argue: you should have known deepfakes exist.
 You should have invested in anti-deepfake detection.
 The retailer could argue: the industry standard was liveness detection.